aaronparker/image-customise/docs/registry.md

 | HKLM: \Software \Microsoft \Windows \CurrentVersion \Communications | ConfigureChatAutoInstall | 0 | Prevents the install of the consumer Microsoft Teams client |

 ## Machine.All.json

+Description: Computer level settings for all Windows 10 and above.

 Minimum build: 10.0.14393